-CSREA invites all ranks of tenure-stream faculty (lecturer-track, tenured, and tenure-track faculty) whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States or comparatively, to participate in the Humanities Lab Program in AY 2020-21.
+CSREA invites tenured and other long-term faculty whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States and work that connects the U.S. to related transnational contexts, to participate in the Humanities Lab Program.

 Questions?
-Please contact CSREA Associate Director, Stéphanie Larrieux.
+Please contact CSREA Program Coordinator, Maggie Murphy.